BocHackathon-Fintech-3/Mr.Bill/README.md

 # Mr.Bill is in da house!
+Welcome to a new way of Paying your Bills!

 ## Some installation instructions
 This runs on Python 3.7.
 You will need a python virtual environment.
 Along with the dependencies installed, you will also need to install poppler for the pdf2image conversion to work.